 Formerly bishop-elect for the Diocese of Lake Malawi in Central Africa (2005-2009), Nicholas knows Africa well.
 He has lectured widely on international and historical issues and has a particular interest in making history relevant.

 His other interests have included several years as the London Area Chaplain for the Actors’ Church Union with responsibility for London theatres and chaplaincy.
 His own theatres were the Theatre Royal, Haymarket and the Strand (now known as the Novello).
 He has been a Chaplain with Swan Hellenic and he is an enthusiastic amateur musician playing bass in jazz trios and quartets.
 Nicholas is an accredited speaker with the Arts Society and twelve W.I. counties as well as a speaker for U3A groups, history societies and luncheon and evening groups.
-He still officiates regularly in various London churches.
+He regularly assists as a priest in the Diocese of London.

 Talks are given by Keynote or Power Point with projection and sound.
 I am happy to deliver talks in person at your venue, or online using Zoom or similar platforms.
 I can also host online talks for you to save you the time and trouble of setting up your own Zoom system.
 If you would like more information please get in touch using: CONTACT